nteissler/seatsniper/readme.md

 The second line is the folder where the program will keep site data, you should create this.

-The third line is the location of the lynx command (This is necessary because cron jobs have a different PATH varibale from your bash shell, to set the cron path, see the *crontabExample.txt* file) Don't use relative paths here, becuase the directory that the cronjob runs from will not be the root directory of seatsniper.
+The third line is the location of the lynx command.
+Find this with <code>which lynx</code> (This is necessary because cron jobs have a different PATH varibale from your bash shell, to set the cron path, see the *crontabExample.txt* file) Don't use relative paths here, becuase the directory that the cronjob runs from will not be the root directory of seatsniper.

 ###Twilio Notifications
 Your program can send you text messages using the services of [*Twilio*](https://www.twilio.com "Twilio Home"), with a trial account, you can set it up so you can send messages to yourself for free.